NCERT Exemplar Class 11 Biology Solutions Chapter 14 Respiration in Plants

 Answer:

 The role of oxygen in the process of aerobic respiration is only at the end of the terminal of the process.
-The vital importance of oxygen is because it drives the hydrogen out of the body by driving the whole process and acting as a final hydrogen acceptor.
+The vital importance of oxygen is that it drives the hydrogen out of the body by driving the whole process and acting as a final hydrogen acceptor.

 Question:6